Your In-depth Guide to Hair Loss Treatments in Singapore by Wellaholic

 Question 8: Does Dandruff Cause Hair Loss?

-In some cases, dandruff may be a symptom of an underlying medical condition, such as seborrheic dermatitis or scalp psoriasis, which can also contribute to hair loss.
-In these cases, treating the underlying condition may be necessary to address both the dandruff and the hair loss.
+In some cases, dandruff may be a symptom of an underlying medical condition such as seborrheic dermatitis or scalp psoriasis.
+These conditions can contribute to both dandruff and hair loss.
+Treating the underlying condition is crucial to address both the dandruff symptoms and potential hair loss.

 Question 9: What is the Best Treatment for Hair Loss?